Thoronador/morrowtools/sr/bsa_cli/readme.md

 bsa-cli is a command-line tool to perform some operations on BSA files, an archive format that is used by TES V: Skyrim (and some other games).

-_Note: The bsa-cli is still in an early stage of development.
-So far it can only perform very few operations._

 ## Usage

 ```